LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 the time and cost intensiveness of conducting representative soil surveys and the lack of time series data on SOC for most regions of the world.
-To address some of the limitations, a combined land cover/SOC method is used in
-|trends.earth| to estimate changes in SOC and identify potentially degraded
+To address some of the limitations, a combined land cover/SOC method is used in LDMS to estimate changes in SOC and identify potentially degraded areas.
-areas.
 The indicator is computed as follows:

-1. Determine the SOC reference values. |trends.earth| uses SoilGrids 250m carbon stocks for the first 30 cm of the soil profile as the reference values for calculation (NOTE: SoilGrids uses information from a variety of data sources and ranging from many years to produce this product, therefore
+1. Determine the SOC reference values.
+LDMS uses SoilGrids 250m carbon stocks for the first 30 cm of the soil profile as the reference values for calculation (NOTE: SoilGrids uses information from a variety of data sources and ranging from many years to produce this product, therefore